Aqua Alexandrina: Remains

 The longest continuous above-ground stretch of the aqueduct runs through the district of Centocelle along Via dei Pioppi and Via degli Olmi.
 Monumental arches are looming above busy Viale Palmiro Togliatti north of Via Casilina.
 The road runs along the old ditch of Centocelle (Fosso di Centocelle) where the arches reached a height of 20–25 m.
 Formerly the crossing was an impressive feature of the Roman countryside but now it is totally surrounded by a densely built residential neighbourhood.
-The brick surface is very well preserved here contrary to the other sections were erosion affected it heavily.
+The brick surface is very well preserved here contrary to the other sections which were heavily eroded.

 A second longest visible stretch runs along Via dell'Acquedotto Alessandrino south of Via Casilina.
 The arches carried the aqueduct through a valley with the lowest point at the crossing of present-day Via Carlo Della Rocca.
 The ruins are surrounded by houses and a public park called Parco Giordano Sangalli.
 The arched stretch ends at the crossing with Via di Tor Pignattara.

 It is possible to follow the aqueduct from Centocelle towards Pantano Borghese through open fields and scattered farmsteads until the Grande Raccordo Anulare, the great ring road of Rome.
 There are significantly lower arched stretches at the crossing points of ditches and hollows for example behind the Tor Tre Teste housing estate where a public park was established around the ruins.